monopole/snt/hosting/minikube.md

 $MINIKUBE_HOME/minikube status
 ```

-The above steps have stored some state
+The steps above have stored state
-in your `KUBECONFIG` file:
+in your `KUBECONFIG` file.
+Optionally, take a look:

 <!-- @catKubeConfig @test -->
 ```